axoflow/axosyslog-core-docs/content/docs/chapter-global-options/reference-options/_index.md

 | Accepted values: | string           |
 | Default:         | `empty string` |

 *Description:* Use this option to specify a custom domain name that is appended after the short hostname to receive the fully qualified domain name (FQDN).
-This option affects every outgoing message: eventlog sources, file sources, MARK messages and internal messages of {{% productparam "abbrev" %}}.
+This option affects every outgoing message: eventlog sources, file sources, MARK messages and internal messages of {{% param "product.abbrev" %}}.

   - If the hostname is a short hostname, the custom domain name is appended after the hostname (for example, `mypc` becomes `mypc.customcompany.local`).